-At that point we both felt compelled to make a very significant contribution to stopping the human atrocities in Africa and the unchecked slaughter of elephants for the illegal international ivory trade.
+At that point Mack and I both felt compelled to make a very significant contribution to stopping the human atrocities in Africa and the unchecked slaughter of elephants for the illegal international ivory trade.
 So what did we do?
 We spent a very large part of the next four years trying to find a group or organization that we could partner with.
 What is the saying?
-“Good things come to those who wait…..”
+“Good things come to those who wait.”

-Then in May of 2013, through one of Patrick’s longtime friends in the Central African Republic, we were introduced to Mr. Antonio PELOSI, the Coordinator for ECOFAUNE Project, a European Union financed, anti-poaching organization operating in the northeastern part of the Central African Republic (CAR) since April 2012.
+Then in May of 2013, through one of Mack’s longtime friends in the Central African Republic (CAR), we were introduced to Mr. Antonio PELOSI, the Coordinator for ECOFAUNE Project (now retired), a European Union financed, anti-poaching organization operating in the northern part of the Central African Republic (CAR) since April 2012.

-In April 2017 we were in the Central African Republic for 22 days.
+In April 2017 we spent nearly a month in Central African Republic.
 Much of that time was spent traveling by aircraft, in vehicles, on motorcycles, and on foot, through Ecofaune's Area of Operations (AO) located deep in rebel held territory in the northern part of the country.
 We met with their Rangers and other personnel, and negotiated with Mr. Pelosi on guidelines for a contract.
-We are excited to say that we came away with a preliminary agreement to provide air support for Ecofaune Rangers~!!!!
-Needless to say we are thrilled.

 There has been, and continues to be, many more little kids kidnapped every week in the Central African Republic by the LRA and other terrorist groups to use and sell as sex slaves and child soldiers.

-With all the sincerity and urgency that I can possibly express, I urge you to do these three things immediately............right now:
+With all the sincerity and urgency that I can possibly express, I urge you to do these three things immediately...like right now:

-First: Get the word out.
+Second: Get the word out.
 Send a link to this website to everyone in your address book, and before long the vast majority of people will know about this.
-Lets you and I make this go viral and we can save kids and elephants.
+Let's you and me make this go viral and we can save kids and elephants.